pensjonatus/flash-fiction/blog/running-on-empty.md

 ---
-title: 'Running on Empty'
+title: Running on Empty
 date: '2012-05-29'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The car rolled smooth across the desert.
 The landscape was immobile, only the